jbienz/3DPrintables/Eflite/Timber/DJIFPV/README.md

 <img src="Media/Mounted03.jpg" width=600>

-I can't take full credit for this design as it's a combination (and modification) of other talented modelers (see below).
+I can't take full credit for this design as it's a combination (and modification) of work from other talented modelers (see below).

 The mount is ready to fly after printing, but I recommend adding a bit of Velcro or double-sided sticky tape under the rear of the mount if you plan to fly inverted.
 The mount shouldn't fall off, but it may bounce when entering or exiting the inversion.